Warrane College, University of New South Wales: Student life

-The majority of students are undergraduate, with about a third in first year.
-While residents are from all university faculties, a large proportion belong to the faculties of Engineering, Medicine and to the Australian School of Business.
+The majority of students are undergraduates, with almost half in their first year.
+While residents are from most university faculties, a large proportion belong to the faculties of Engineering, Science and Medicine, and the UNSW Business School.
 There are normally several residents undertaking higher degree programs at UNSW such as Masters and Doctoral programs and younger students benefit from their experience.
+There is an extensive academic tutoring programme in the college, with over half of the college usually achieving a Distinction or High Distinction average each term.

 One of the main features of college life is the weekly formal dinner, which normally features guest speakers, including politicians, sportsmen, academics and business leaders.
-The college hosts several faculty nights during the year with guest speakers in specific fields talking to residents about career options and the "big picture" of their profession.
+The college hosts several faculty nights during the year with guest speakers in specific fields talking to residents about career options, the "big picture" of their profession and how to serve society through their work.

+A good example of a formal dinner guest speaker, including a quote from Socrates, was that of Mr Kevin Bailey AM in 2017.

 Sport

-Warrane fields teams for all sports of the UNSW Inter-College sports shield.
-The competition is staged over the three terms and includes a number of major sports, such as Soccer, Basketball, Hockey and Tennis.
-The competition also includes several carnival days for various sports, including volleyball, cross country, touch football and cricket.
-The College has won the Inter College Sport Shield several times and are the current holders, having won every year since 2012.
+Warrane fields teams for all sports of the UNSW Inter-College Sports Shield.
+The competition is staged over three terms and includes several major sports, such as Soccer, Basketball and Oztag.
+The competition also includes several carnival days for various sports, including volleyball, cross country, ultimate frisbee and netball.
+The college has won the Inter College Sport Shield many times, including a ten-year run to 2020.

+The college has Sports Scholarships and welcomes elite sportsmen to Warrane, but its main focus is to promote community and participation by sports all-rounders and supporters alike.
+The culmination of the sports calendar is the final formal dinner of year, when a famous sportsperson is invited to present the year's sports awards.

 Social life

 Warrane's Activities Committee organises a wide range of social activities.
 Traditional events include trivia nights, movies, televised sporting events, beach barbecues, ski trips and bushwalks.
-The annual social calendar includes harbour cruises and wine and cheese nights organised with colleges from UNSW and the University of Sydney.
+The annual social calendar includes harbour cruises and wine and cheese nights organised with colleges from UNSW and other universities in Sydney.
 The highlight of the college's social calendar is the Warrane College Ball, held annually at an upmarket city hotel or function centre.

 Cultural activities

-Residents recognise the rich cultural diversity represented in the College by celebrating national days such as St Patrick's Day, Chinese New Year, Anzac Day with special cuisine and entertainment.
+Residents recognise the rich cultural diversity represented in the college by celebrating national days such as St Patrick's Day, Chinese New Year, Anzac Day with special cuisine and entertainment.
 Each floor competes annually for the Cultural Cup.
-The current holders of the cup are 3rd floor.
 The competition includes a scavenger hunt, Band Night, a film festival and Orientation Week activities.
 Residents also often form a college band and musical performances are a regular feature of birthday celebrations.
-The Activities Committee organises regular visits to cultural events such as concerts at Sydney Opera House, exhibitions at Art Galleries and museums and intra-College debating nights.
+The Activities Committee organises regular visits to cultural events such as concerts at the Sydney Opera House, exhibitions at Art Galleries and museums and intra-College debating nights.